 J. Restrict undocumented immigrants with lawful probationary status from accessing federal public benefits.

-K. Require that once the enforcement measures on border security have been completed, individuals with probationary legal status will be required to go to the back of the line of prospective immigrants, pass an additional background check, pay taxes, learn English and US history, demonstrate a history of work in the United States, and current employment, among other requirements, in order to earn the opportunity to apply for lawful permanent residency (green card).
+K. After enforcement measures on border security are completed, individuals with probationary legal status must go to the back of the immigration line.
+They must also pass a background check, pay taxes, learn English and U.S. history, and show a history of work in the U.S. Additionally, current employment and other requirements will be necessary to apply for lawful permanent residency (green card).

-L. Ensure that Individual with a probationary status can only receive a green card after every individual who is already waiting in line for a green card, at the time the Immigration reform legislation is enacted, has received their green card.
-The purpose is to ensure that no one who has violated America’s immigration laws will receive preferential treatment over those individuals who have complied with the law.
+L. An individual with probationary status can receive a green card only after everyone already waiting at the time immigration reform is enacted has received theirs.
+This ensures no one who violated U.S. immigration laws is given preferential treatment over those who complied.

-M. Provide that Individuals who entered the United States as minor children will not be subject to the same requirements above as other individuals in order to earn a path to citizenship.
-This is because they did not knowingly choose to violate any immigration laws.
+M. Provide that individuals who entered the United States as minor children will, on the other hand, not be subject to the same requirements as other individuals in order to earn a path to citizenship.
+In particular, this is because they did not knowingly choose to violate any immigration laws.

-Recognizing the difficulty encountered by immigrants due to the visa backlog which has forced families to live apart and create incentives for illegal immigration.
+Recognizing the difficulty encountered by immigrants due to the visa backlog, which has forced families to live apart and, consequently, created incentives for illegal immigration.
 The proposed comprehensive Immigration reform legislation will;

 A. Reduce backlogs in the family and employment-based categories.